 At the Law Office of Christopher A. Connelly, Charlotte drug possession attorney Chris Connelly has over 25 years of criminal defense experience.
 In that time, he has defended many clients against charges, often getting charges dismissed or reduced before trial.

-Contact our Charlotte drug possession lawyer for a consultation.
-Call our Charlotte law office at 704-376-9376 or e-mail us.
+Contact our Charlotte drug possession lawyer for a consultation or call our Charlotte law office at 704-376-9376.
 Protect your rights and do not talk to police.

 North Carolina Drug Possession Crimes

 Possession of certain substances and drug paraphernalia, set forth in N.C.G.S.
 Article 90, is prohibited under most circumstances.
 These include:

 - Synthetic drugs, such as synthetic marijuana, commonly referred to as "K2" or "Spice" and synthetic cathinones, commonly referred to as "bath salts" and other drugs containing alpha-PVP

 If the officer thinks that you had a quantity that would constitute more than (in his opinion) an amount for personal use, he can charge you with Possession with Intent to Sell/Deliver.
 This carries penalties that are substantially more severe.
 Possession of certain amounts can result in a Trafficking offense that carries a mandatory prison sentence, even for a first-time offender.

 The Police Want Me to Cooperate Against Other People